ankitgoel25/100-days-of-code/log.md

 The log of my #100DaysOfCode challenge.
 Started on [July 8, Wednesday, 2020].

+### Day 9: July 20, Friday

+**Today's Progress**: After 2 days break!
+Started new WebD project!
+Designed the home page, will be making it responsive tomorrow!
+Created a carousel with vanilla JS today!
+Later, added the flip card animation to it!

+**Thoughts**: Felt good after creating the carousel, unlike others just copying and pasting the code!
+Gives confidence, basics get stronger!

+**Link(s) to work**: None

+> Skipped 2 days July 18 and 19!
+>
+> Just little bit of work, like for a hackathon, build the "CodeGems" website!

+### Day 8: July 17, Friday

+**Today's Progress**: Attended 2 workshops on Blockchain via Ark.io and Actions on Google.
+Read a little bit of Expressjs documentation!

+**Thoughts**: First workshop was a total shit.
+AOG was okayish.

+**Link(s) to work**: [Exress](https://expressjs.com/en/api.html#express)

 ### Day 7: July 16, Thursday

 **Today's Progress**: Worked for REB project!
 Completed Search page, made it complete responsive.